Damounet/AngularCucumberTesting/cucumber/features/README.md

     Feature : Get a coffee
 	As a user
 	I want a coffee
-	To be hot

-	Scenario : I get a cappuccino
-	    Given I am in my office
+	Scenario : I select a cappuccino on the coffee machine and I get it Given I am in my office
 	    And I can see that the coffee machine is fully functional When I press the ‘cappuccino’ button